jinyuzu99/nothingblock/readme.md

 ## support

-to apply for new website, report problem, or ask for new feature. please [create issue](https://github.com/dorjmi/nothingblock/issues/new),
+to apply for new website, report problem, or ask for new feature, please [create a issue](https://github.com/dorjmi/nothingblock/issues/new).